epochlab/ATOMIC_GRAPH/README.md

 ![alt text](https://github.com/epochlab/autograd/blob/main/sample.png)

 #### Implementing backpropagation in a simple deep learning framwork.
-Abstract: *Inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).
-Autograd is a deep learning framework written from scratch. *
+Abstract: *Autograd is a deep learning framework written from scratch.*

 `autograd.engine` module implements a scalar valued autograd engine, which tracks values, their gradients, and the executed operations (and the resulting new values) in the form of a DAG (directed acyclical graph).